ardalis/ApiEndpoints/README.md

 A project for supporting API Endpoints in ASP.NET Core web applications.

+## Sponsors

+A HUGE Thank-You to [AWS](https://github.com/aws) for sponsoring this project in June 2023 with an annual sponsorship!

 ## Give a Star! :star:

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!